 A committee can choose to reimburse a volunteer or the candidate for vehicle use.
-To reimburse someone, you must use the IRS business mileage rate.
-This rate is available on the Board's website.
+To reimburse someone, you must use the IRS business mileage rate applicable to the year of travel.
+The 2020 rate is available on the Board's website.
 If you do reimburse someone for vehicle use, you must report it as a campaign expenditure or a noncampaign disbursement, depending on what the person was doing while using the vehicle.